centre-for-educational-technology/rada2/README.md

 - Add private and public keys to the `storage/app/keys` directory (key length might be different)
 - Make sure to deploy Passport as described in the [documentation](https://laravel.com/docs/8.x/passport#deploying-passport)
   - Only keys would be needed by default
-  - Make sure to define API access in the `.env` file by specifying user identifiers
+  - Make sure to define API access permissions in the `.env` file by specifying user identifiers
 ```
 openssl genrsa -out private-key.pem 2048
 openssl rsa -in private-key.pem -out public-key.pem -outform PEM -pubout